torpkev/domain_docs/commands.md

 ---

-**Bypass Mode**
+### Bypass Mode

-> Domain Bypass is a way for staff to interact with a players field as though they are the owner.
+Domain Bypass is a way for staff to interact with a players field as though they are the owner.
 While in bypass mode, the restrictions placed on a player by Domain are ignored.
-> Running the command will toggle the status, while active, a bossbar will appear at the top of the screen.
+Running the command will toggle the status, while active, a bossbar will appear at the top of the screen.
-> Requires domain.bypass or domain.admin
+*Requires domain.bypass or domain.admin*

-> /domain bypass
+    /domain bypass

-Debug Mode
+### Debug Mode

 Enabling debug mode should ONLY be done when troubleshooting an issue, and while it is enabled, output will be pushed to the console, resulting in potentially large log files.
 Running the command will toggle the status.

     /domain debug

-Reloading the Configuration
+### Reloading the Configuration

 Reloads the configuration and data files.
 It is intended mostly for troubleshooting purposes and is not recommended for while the server is live
-Requires domain.admin or run from console
+*Requires domain.admin or run from console*

     /domain reload

-Display the Domain URL
+### Display the Domain URL

 Displays a link to this page

     /domain url

-Display the current version
+### Version

     /domain version

-Display the current field
+###Visualization

 You can display your own fields by standing within them and running the display command.

-Default display - this will display with the default visualization type /domain display
+**Default display - this will display with the default visualization type**
+    /domain display

+**Clear**

-Clear any existing visualization
+Clears any existing visualization

     /domain display clear

+**Corner visualization**

-Corner visualization - Will display only the corners of the field, intended for large fields /domain display corners
+Will display only the corners of the field, intended for large fields

+    /domain display corners

+**Cube visualization**

-Cube visualization - This will display a hollow cube of the field /domain display cube
+This will display a hollow cube of the field

+    /domain display cube

+**Ring Visualization**

-Ring Visualization - This will display a ring at player height around the field, intended for large fields /domain display ring
+This will display a ring at player height around the field, intended for large fields

+    /domain display ring

-Adding/Removing Players/Clans from the field.
+### Adding/Removing Players/Clans from the field.

 Only the owner or current renter can run this command, and they must be standing in the field they want to add permission to.
 Player being added must be online, or have played on the server before.